 If you are still unable to access your account, it may be locked.
-This can happen for a number of reasons, including if you have entered an incorrect password too many times, or if your account has been suspended due to a change in your company’s C‐TPAT status.
+This can happen for a number of reasons, to include entering an incorrect password too many times, or account suspension.

-If your account seems locked, please contact your Supply Chain Security Specialist or the C‐TPAT Duty Officer of the day at firstname.lastname@example.org or (202) 344‐1180 for assistance.
+If your account seems locked, please contact your Supply Chain Security Specialist or management at the field office assigned to your account.

 - Go to the C‐TPAT Portal login screen.

-- You will receive an email within an hour with an active link to set a new password.
+- You will receive an email within 24 hours with an active link to set a new password.
 Click on the link provided in the email and follow the instructions to create a new password.
 You will be asked the answers to three security questions before setting your new password.

 - Follow the DHS password requirements displayed on the screen.

-If you encounter an error message on the C‐TPAT Portal, please email your problem to the C‐TPAT Duty Officer of the Day at firstname.lastname@example.org.
+If you encounter an error message on the CTPAT Portal, please email your problem to email@example.com.
 It is helpful for you to include a screen shot of the error message on the screen so that our technical experts can better understand the nature of your problem.